Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Rijndael S-box coded in Sage

 \section{Rijndael S-box coded in Sage}

+SageMath or briefly Sage (System for Algebra and Geometry Experimentation) is a free open-source software system for computer mathematics~\cite{wikipedia:SageMath}.
+It is licensed under the Gnu General Public License.
+It builds on top of many existing computer mathematics open-source packages.
+Their combined power is accessible through a common, Python-based language interface from the command line or a web browser.
+Originally, it is designed by William Stein, still the leader of the SageMath project, and also inventor of SageMathCloud~\cite{SageMathCloud} for collaborative computational mathematics.

-In order to work with polynomials like $\Byt{x} = \sum_{i=0}^7 x_i t^i$ Sage provides modules to construct rings of multivariate polynomials.
-In the previous section the polynomials $\Byt{x}$, $\Byt{y}$, and $\Byt{z}$ were introduced.
-In line 1 of listing~\ref{c:polyring} a variable for the number of bits is defined for convenience.
+In order to work with polynomials like $\Byt{x} = \sum_{i=0}^{7} x_{i} t^{i}$, Sage provides modules to construct rings of multivariate polynomials.
+The polynomials $\Byt{x}$, $\Byt{y}$, and $\Byt{z}$ introduced in the previous section we model in Sage as follows.\footnote{The complete code presented here together with its output is accessible at SageMathCloud~\cite{SBoxinSMC}.} In line 1 of listing~\ref{c:polyring} a variable for the number of bits is defined for convenience.
 In line 2 a list of strings for the names of the coefficients of the three byte polynomials is generated (\lstinline|['x0', 'x1', .., 'z7']|).

-\begin{sageverbatim} [numbers=left,caption={Byte polynomials over a quotient ring},label=c:polyring] nb = 8 varl = [c + str(p) for c in 'xyz' for p in range(nb)] B = BooleanPolynomialRing(names = varl) B.inject_variables() P.<p> = PolynomialRing(B) Byte.<t> = P.quotient_ring(p^8 + p^4 + p^3 + p + 1) X = B.gens()[:nb] Y = B.gens()[nb:2*nb] x = sum([X[j]*t^j for j in range(nb)]) y = sum([Y[j]*t^j for j in range(nb)]) \end{sageverbatim} In line 3 a Boolean polynomial ring for these coefficients is constructed which assigns $GF(2)$ properties to them.
+\begin{sageverbatim} [caption={Byte polynomials over a quotient ring},label=c:polyring] nb = 8 varl = [c + str(p) for c in 'xyz' for p in range(nb)] B = BooleanPolynomialRing(names = varl) B.inject_variables() P.<p> = PolynomialRing(B) Byte.<t> = P.quotient_ring(p^8 + p^4 + p^3 + p + 1) X = B.gens()[:nb] Y = B.gens()[nb:2*nb] x = sum([X[j]*t^j for j in range(nb)]) y = Byte(list(Y)) \end{sageverbatim} In line 3 a Boolean polynomial ring for these coefficients is constructed which assigns $GF(2)$ properties to them.
 In line 4 the coefficient names are made available as variables.
 In line 5 a polynomial ring over the Boolean polynomial ring \lstinline|B| is constructed and from that, in line 6, the final quotient ring \lstinline|Byte| with modulus $m(t)$.
-In lines 7 and 8, lists of coefficient variables of the byte polynomials are created for convenience.
-With the help of these lists, in lines 9 and 10, finally, the polynomials $\Byt{x}$ and $\Byt{y}$ are modeled.
+In lines 7 and 8, lists\footnote{To be exact, in Python these are \emph{tuples}, i.e., immutable \emph{lists}.} of coefficient variables of the byte polynomials are created for convenience.
+With the help of these lists, in the last two lines the polynomials are modeled in two equivalent ways, $\Byt{x}$ explicitly, and $\Byt{y}$ by using the \lstinline|Byte| constructor.